 Results published from the first Phase 1 clinical trial in 40 healthy adults demonstrated that a single dose of the NDV-3 vaccine was safe, well-tolerated and induced strong antibody and T-cell immune responses.5 A second Phase 1 study in 160 healthy adults assessed dose levels, routes of administration and need for an aluminum-based adjuvant (often referred to as “alum”).6 Alum has a long track record of being a safe and effective adjuvant in a number of commercially available vaccines.
 The excellent results from these studies supported the Company’s initiation of a Phase 1b/2a clinical trial7 in patients diagnosed with recurrent vulvovaginal candidiasis (RVVC), a chronic condition that affects approximately seven million women in the United States.8

-The Phase 1b/2a study of 188 women with RVVC met primary measures of safety, tolerability and immunogenicity and showed a statistically significant impact of the therapy vs placebo on proportion of women who are recurrence-free for twelve months after a single dose of therapy and an increase in time to first recurrence for those who continued to have symptoms.
+The Phase 1b/2a study of 188 women with RVVC met primary measures of safety, tolerability and immunogenicity and showed a statistically significant impact of the therapy vs placebo on the proportion of women who were recurrence-free at twelve months following a single dose of NDV-3A and an increase in time to first recurrence for those who continued to have symptoms.

 - Spellberg BJ, Ibrahim AS, Avanesian V, Fu Y, Myers C, Phan QT, Filler SG, Yeaman MR and Edwards JE Jr., Efficacy of the anti-Candida rAls3p-N or rAls1p-N vaccines against disseminated and mucosal candidiasis.
 J. Inf.
 Dis.
 2006; 194:256-60.